-For more severe cases, a person may require supplemental oxygen or mechanical ventilation on a breathing machine to treat the respiratory problems that may occur.
+For more severe cases of COVID-19, a person may require supplemental oxygen or mechanical ventilation on a breathing machine to treat the respiratory problems that may occur.

 Many strains of influenza can cause infection.
-The most common strains vary depending on the season.
+The dominant strains circulating often change from season to season.